alejandro-colomar/https.alejandro-colomar.com/README.rst

 ======================

-To use kubernetes or openshift, simply replace "swarm" by "kubernetes" or "openshift", in the variable WWW_DK_ORCHESTRATOR in
-<./etc/www/config.sh>.
-Then, and after setting up the corresponding
-cluster, follow the same steps above.
+To use kubernetes or openshift, simply replace "swarm" by "kubernetes" or "openshift", in <./etc/docker/orchestrator>.
+Then, and after setting up the corresponding cluster, follow the same steps above.